 Grief and mourning are considered as ‘natural’, legitimate processes through which loss becomes graspableTeresa Dillon in Liquid Loss: learning to mourn our companion species and landscapes

-Elisabeth Kübler-Ross wrote about the 5 stages of grief – denial, anger, bargaining, depression and acceptance, and later added a possible sixth – meaning.
-I have included emotions which my clients sometimes experience.
+Elisabeth Kübler-Ross wrote about the 5 stages of grief – denial, anger, bargaining, depression and acceptance, and later added a possible sixth: meaning.
+It must be stated that these stages are not exclusive and the order in which they have been documented are not definitive.
+We are all different and our response to grief is varied and changeable.
+I have, therefore, included emotions which my clients sometimes experience.

 I can’t believe it.
 It hasn’t happened.
 It isn’t true.
 It can’t be.
 No!